-Offer dividend rights to the holder only after dividends have been paid to all other members who hold different share classes.
+Deferred ordinary shares offer dividend distributions to the shareholder only after dividends have been paid to all other members who hold different share classes.

-2. How many shares do I need to issue?
+How many company shares do I need to issue?

 Private limited companies must issue one or more shares when they are incorporated at Companies House.
 Each member must agree to take at least one share.
-There is no restriction to the total quantity that can be issued, unless the articles of association contains a provision of ‘authorised share capital’.
-This is an optional clause that allows a company to restrict how many shares it can issue during and after incorporation.
+There is no restriction to the total quantity that can be issued unless the articles of association contain a provision of ‘authorised share capital’.
+This is an optional clause that allows a company to restrict the number of shares it can issue during and after incorporation.

 Why do many companies issue 100 shares?

-Many choose to issue this quantity because each unit represents 1% of the business.
-It also allows a company to issue small portions of ownership to lots of different people, rather than large portions to only a few people.
+Many companies choose to issue 100 shares because each unit represents 1% of the business.
+This makes it easy to work out each member’s percentage of ownership and profit entitlement.
+It also allows the company to issue small portions of ownership to lots of investors, rather than large portions to only a few people.

 Aside from these practicalities, issuing 100 shares has historical significance.
 Before the introduction of the Companies Act 2006, private limited companies were legally required to restrict their issued capital to a fixed amount.
-This was known as ‘authorised share capital’ and it determined the Stamp Duty they had to pay to HMRC upon company formation.
+This was known as ‘authorised share capital’ and it determined the Stamp Duty that companies had to pay upon incorporation.

-100 was the quantity chosen by most firms because it kept their Stamp Duty liability to a reasonable sum whilst allowing them to issue an acceptable number of shares during and after incorporation.
+100 shares was the quantity chosen by most companies because it kept their Stamp Duty liability to a reasonable sum whilst allowing them to issue an acceptable number of shares during and after incorporation.